 People Dedicated to You

-For over 12 years, Ms. Bellino has been involved in efforts to help survivors of violence find permanent safety and hope for themselves and their families.
+Heather Bellino is Executive Director at Texas Advocacy Project, Inc. For over 14 years, she has been involved in efforts to help survivors of violence find safety and hope for themselves and their families.
 The Project’s mission is to prevent domestic and dating violence, sexual assault, and stalking throughout Texas through free legal services, access to the justice system, and education.
-Currently, as Executive Director she oversees the agency's operations, funding and service delivery.
-Prior to joining Texas Advocacy Project Ms. Bellino had an extensive background in sales and marketing.
+Ms. Bellino oversees the agency's operations, funding and service delivery.
+Prior to joining The Project, Ms. Bellino had an extensive background in sales and marketing.

 Denise Margo Moy